-Figure 5: The average number of moves (top) and the average generation time in seconds (bottom) versus number of boxes for the generation of 2×2 puzzles.
+Figure 8: The average experimental number of moves versus number of boxes for the generation of $2 \times 2$ puzzles.
+The line is a best-fit quadratic.

-be very interesting, and difficult, but take substantially more time to generate.
+generated within a few minutes.
+Levels with 4 or more boxes can be very interesting, and difficult, but take substantially more time to generate.
 Using the timer feature, we can force the generator to return the best result after a given time period.
-Using a time limit of 4 hours, we have generated levels with 5 and 6 boxes that appear interesting and difficult (for example Figure 6 includes some 5-box puzzles).
+Using a time limit of 4 hours, we have generated levels with 5 and 6 boxes that appear interesting and difficult (for example Figure 9 includes some 5-box puzzles).